mojomast/rooagussy/docs/features/experimental/concurrent-file-edits.md

 ## Best Practices

 ### When to Enable
-- Using capable AI models (Claude 3.5 Sonnet, GPT-4, etc.)
+- Using capable AI models (Claude Sonnet 4 or Claude 3.7 Sonnet, GPT-4.1/GPT-4o, GPT-5 family)
 - Comfortable reviewing multiple changes at once

 ### When to Keep Disabled